Rakib-Ahmed01/Learning-New-Things/typescript/books/learning-typescript/learning-typescript-projects/projects/functions/secret-secrets/01-incoming-cipher/README.md

 Good.
 You've chosen to accept the mission.

-Your first task is to implement for us a function we can use to crate text encoders.
+Your first task is to implement for us a function we can use to create text encoders.

 As you may recall from Spy 101 training, we often enlist functions such as [ROT13](https://en.wikipedia.org/wiki/ROT13) to hide text from onlookers.

 Your assignment, assuming you opt into it, is to develop a `createCipher` function.